vvvityaaa/vvvityaaa/README.md

 M.Sc.
 Informatics from Technical University of Munich.

+Did guided research project in Spiking Transformer Networks.
+Did practical course in Multi-channel MRI reconstruction.
-Currently doing my master thesis 🔭 in the are of Deep Learning for Medical Imaging.
+Currently doing my master thesis 🔭 in the area of Deep Learning for Medical Imaging.